I’m a Recovering Fitness Junkie

 My friends were all jealous of my perfect supplement regimen.

-Like the gym and nutrition, taking the right supplements at the right time became an obsession.
+Taking the right things at the right time became an obsession.

 Preparing to go work out took 15 minutes of mixing powders, putting pills in baggies, rounding up random shaker bottles, and eating pre-workout bars.